Ad26.COV2-S (JNJ-78436735) Vaccine Description

-This vaccine leverages Janssen's AdVac and PER.C6® technologies.
+The JNJ-78436735 vaccine candidate leverages Janssen's AdVac and PER.C6® technologies.
 These are the same technologies Janssen used to develop and manufacture the Company's Ebola vaccine, Ad26.ZEBOV.

-J&J anticipates the first batches of a COVID-19 vaccine could be available for emergency use authorization in early 2021.
-As the Company progresses the clinical development of its Ad26.COV2-S vaccine candidate, it continues to increase manufacturing capacity and is in active discussions with global partners to ensure worldwide access.
+J&J stated 'it anticipates the first batches of a COVID-19 vaccine could be available for emergency use authorization in early 2021.
+As the Company progresses the clinical development of its Ad26.COV2-S vaccine candidate, it continues to increase manufacturing capacity and is in active discussions with global partners to ensure worldwide access.'

 Janssen's vaccine candidate (JNJ-78436735) will be indicated to prevent infection from SARS-CoV-2 coronavirus, which leads to COVID-19 disease in humans.
 SARS-CoV-2 belongs to a group of viruses called coronaviruses that attack the respiratory system.

-Ad26COVS1 is being evaluated at 2 dose levels in a phase 1 study, administered intramuscularly as a single-dose or 2-dose schedule, with a single booster vaccination administered in one cohort.
+Ad26COVS1 was evaluated at 2-dose levels in a phase 1 study, administered intramuscularly as a single-dose or 2-dose schedule, with a single booster vaccination administered in one cohort.

 The phase 2 study's primary purpose is to assess humoral immune responses of 3 dose levels of Ad26.COV2.S administered intramuscularly (IM) as a 2-dose schedule (56 days apart); Ad26.COV2.S administered IM as a single vaccination, and to test both compressed and expanded 2-dose schedules of Ad26.COV2.S (28 and 84 days apart).